Disturbed (band): Believe (2001–2003)

-Disturbed covered the song "Midlife Crisis" for a Faith No More tribute album that was eventually released in 2002.
-However, Disturbed's cover was not used, and a rerecorded version would later make an appearance on the compilation album, The Lost Children.
+In 2001, Disturbed covered the song "Midlife Crisis" for a Faith No More tribute album that was eventually abandoned.
+The cover was later rerecorded and released on the compilation album The Lost Children in 2011.
 In September 2001, production of their second studio album began.
 On June 4, 2002, Disturbed released a documentary DVD about the band, titled M.O.L., which showed some of the band's more personal moments in the studio and during tours, as well as featuring several music videos and live performances.
 On September 17, 2002, Disturbed released their second studio album, titled Believe, which debuted at number one on the Billboard 200.
 The music video for the first single from the album, titled "Prayer", was pulled from most television stations, due to perceived similarities with the September 11, 2001 attacks.
 David Draiman recorded vocals for a song titled "Forsaken", a song written and produced by Jonathan Davis of the band Korn, released on Queen of the Damned.

 In 2003, the band once again participated in the Ozzfest tour and started another one of their own tours, titled Music as a Weapon II.
 The bands Chevelle, Taproot, and Ünloco toured with them.
 During the tour, Disturbed debuted an unreleased song, titled "Dehumanized".
 After Disturbed finished the Music as a Weapon II tour, Steve Kmak was fired by the band because of "personality differences".
 He was replaced by John Moyer; Moyer's last band, the Union Underground, had recently become inactive.
 On the night Moyer became the band's new bass player, Disturbed played live at the House of Blues and performed two new songs, "Hell" and "Monster", both of which are B-side tracks on the band's third studio album, Ten Thousand Fists.